luhn/geo-data/README.md

 If these instructions didn't really do it for you, there's also `python process.py --help`.

+Note that this is a very resource-intensive script (O(m*n)), and will take quite a while to complete.
+And because it's written in Python, GIL will prevent it from using more than a single core.

 ## Sources

 This data is compiled using the following sources: